The best lawn aerators in 2026, as tested by our expert team

 A perfect lawn needs a bit of TLC.
 Read our comprehensive guide to lawn care and browse our pick of the very best aerators, from manual to electric.

-A lush, green lawn is a source of pride and joy for many gardeners but it’s often where all the action takes place in the garden.
-The focal point for gatherings with friends and family, it can suffer from overuse and too much wear and tear.
-Terrific turf needs a good lawn care regime to achieve it and while regular mowing and watering will take you so far, there are a couple of additional tasks for your to do list, which will help keep your lawn in tip-top condition.
+A lush, green lawn is a source of pride and joy for many gardeners, but as the focal point for gatherings with friends and family, it can suffer from overuse and too much wear and tear.
+Terrific turf needs a good lawn care regime to achieve it, and while regular mowing and watering will take you so far, there are a couple of additional tasks for you to do on your to-do list, which will help keep your lawn in tip-top condition.

-- Best Buy: Kent & Stowe 4 Prong Lawn Aerator
+- Best aerator for manual hollow-tined aerating: Kent & Stowe 4 Prong Lawn Aerator

 Jump to: